rgrannell1/kea/README.md

 There are two approaches to making a function that can take a variable number of arguments.
 The first is to use the ellipsis parametre (...), which gathers up any arguments passed to a function.
 The second is to simply pass one list of arguments to the function.
-Both approaches have their merits and pitfalls.

 The first approach - using ellipsis - is less verbose, but less flexible.
 The second approach - using a list or arguments- is conversely more flexible, but more verbose.
 The adapter functions `do.call` and `Reduce`